-Domestic violence or physical violence, whether to control, to hurt or due to a personal loss of self-control, is not to be tolerated.
+Domestic violence or physical violence, whether the intent is to control, to hurt or is due to a personal loss of self-control, is not to be tolerated.

 It is a human right to live with respect and dignity without interference from another person.
-No person must earn this "right" to live in freedom and safety.
+No person must earn the 'right' to live in freedom and safety.
 Living in safety and with dignity is an entitlement that comes with birth!

 In a relationship, if one or both individuals use physical force and assault to assert their positions, they should not live together.
 They should physically separate, establish safe living arrangements, and only then consider their options for the future.

 The very first step — without exception — is to ensure the safety of the victim(s) of violence and abuse.
 Only after the violence and abuse have completely stopped, and the victim’s safety can be guaranteed should other options be considered such as anger management treatment or relationship therapy.

 If you are injured by acts of violence and aggression, you must protect yourself from additional injury.
 This requires the immediate elimination of all acts of violence.

 The means to this end is different for each person.
 Call the police if you feel your well-being is threatened.
 The police will intervene to makes sure you are physically safe.
 If your safety can be assured, consider relationship and/or anger management therapy.